gespinoza/datarodsexplorer/docs/DREUserGuide.md

 You can copy/paste/execute these URLs into a new browser tab, in case of questions about whether the NASA service is working as expected.

-==**Tip**==: Data rod requests for Ascii tabular, netCDF, and plots are almost identical.
+**Tip**: Data rod requests for Ascii tabular, netCDF, and plots are almost identical.
 The only parameter you need to change for a time series to get a different format result is &amp;type, as follows:

     &type=asc2 (ascii tabular)
     &type=netcdf